-Note: the RCS may be substituted throughout this procedure for the chapter's Council Appointed Coordinator (CAC) or New Chapter Coordinator (NCC), if applicable.
-RD may be substituted throughout this procedure for the Director: New Chapter Development
+Note: the RCS may be substituted throughout this procedure for the chapter's Council Appointed Coordinator (CAC), Council Appointed Specialist (CAS) or New Chapter Coordinator (NCC), if applicable.
+In the event that a tragedy occurs within a new chapter, the Growth and Development Specialist should also be included.

-Recent Alumna:
+Alumna: